-(v) 'Sibling' refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or foster sister, step brother or step sister living as one family unit at the same address.
+(v) 'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, stepbrother or stepsister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
 Criteria 4 and 6 include children who at the time of application have a sibling for whom the offer of a place at Bishopswood Infant School or the linked junior school, Bishopswood Junior School, has been accepted, even if the sibling is not yet attending.
-It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at Bishopswood Infant School at the time of application, who are successful in gaining a place at the linked junior school, Bishopswood Junior School, on the national notification date.
+It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the Bishopswood Infant School at the time of application, who are successful in gaining a place at the linked junior school, Bishopswood Junior School, on the national notification date.

 (vi) 'Displaced' refers to a child who was refused a place at the catchment school in the normal admissions round having named it in the application and was not offered a higher named preference school.
+To identify the child's catchment school please use https://maps.hants.gov.uk/SchoolCatchmentAreaFinder/.
+Note that some addresses are in catchment for more than one school and in this case, 'displaced' refers to a child who was refused a place at any of their catchment schools.